jeremyfell/keylinks/README.md

 Keylinks
 ======

-A Chrome extension to easily manage bookmarked pages by associating keywords with them
+A Chrome extension to easily edit bookmarked pages by associating keywords with them